-India is a country of cultures and traditions which dates back to centuries.
-Be it Holi, Diwali, Chath or anything the uniqueness lies specific to the area and their residents and when you are in Odisha how can you miss the most reverberated “RATHA YATRA”.
+India is a country of cultures and traditions that dates back to centuries.
+Be it Holi, Diwali, Chauth or anything the uniqueness lies specific to the area and their residents and when you are in Odisha how can you miss the most reverberated “Ratha Yatra”.

-Odisha is the city of temples and “PURI” is very famous as one of the four char dhams of India.
+Odisha is the city of temples and “Puri” is very famous as one of the four char Dhams of India.
 It is believed that Lord Jagannath resides in this place.
-Whole year many festivals are celebrated in the premise of great jagannath temple and RATHA YATRA is the most special one.
+The whole year many festivals are celebrated in the premise of great Jagannath temple and Ratha Yatra is the most special one.

-It is celebrated on Ashadha Shukla Paksha Dwitiya every year and this year it falls on 4th July 2019.
-As earlier this year also everyone will celebrate the festival with huge folklore and same fervor because not only in India rather in Dublin, New York and many countries also it is celebrated with same enthusiasm.
+It is celebrated on Ashadha Shukla Paksha Dwitiya every year, and this year it falls on Tuesday, 23rd June 2020.
+As earlier this year also everyone will celebrate the festival with huge folklore and same fervor because not only in India rather in Dublin, New York, and many countries also it is celebrated with the same enthusiasm.

 Rath Yatra Celebration

-Rathha yatra marks the resemblance of lord Jagannath’s childhood days with his sister Subhadra and elder brother Balabhadra.
-The celebrations of Ratha Yatra starts with “Devasnana Purnima”and as per the rituals, the idols are taken to their aunt’s temple with huge procession and folklore's.
+Ratha yatra marks the resemblance of Lord Jagannath’s childhood days with his sister Subhadra and elder brother Balabhadra.
+The celebrations of Ratha Yatra start with“Devasnana Purnima”and as per the rituals, the idols are taken to their aunt’s temple with huge procession and folklore's.

-- The chariot made for Lord Jagannath is called as “NANDIGHIOSHA”.
+The chariot made for Lord Jagannath called Nandighiosha.